Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ### Where can I check what the default Inbox is?
 Does it have a special account id?

-The default Inbox is named as *default* .
-All Inboxes corresponding to a Cognigy.AI Project are named as default.

-On the next Cognigy.AI release the name will be the 'project name', to make it easier to understand what Inbox is connected to a Project.
+The default Inbox has a pattern name `XXXX-default`, for example, `7119-default`.
+You can rename it in [Inbox Settings](../live-agent/inboxes.md#inbox-settings)

 ### How to fix custom SSL certificate verification error?
 That may happen because Cognigy.AI is running under a custom SSL certificate (Error can not validate certificate).
 And Live Agent is failing to perform the requests to it as SSL requests can not be verified.